fossa-contrib/fossa-action/README.md

 ## Synopsis

-The action sets up the latest release of `fossa-cli`, infer the correct configuration from the current system state, analyze the project for a list of its dependencies, and upload the results to FOSSA.
+The action sets up and caches the latest release of `fossa-cli`, infer the correct configuration from the current system state, analyze the project for a list of its dependencies, and upload the results to FOSSA.

 ## Roadmap